Topaz Studio 2

 If this review has given you some second thoughts about Topaz Studio 2, then be sure to consider some of these excellent photo editors that share most of the same capabilities.

 Photoshop Elements is the younger cousin of the famous industry-standard editor, but it doesn’t lack editing power.
 As you’d probably guess, it focuses on the core elements of photo editing with a more user-friendly package designed for casual home users.
-The 2021 version also has some brand new toys powered by Adobe’s Sensei machine learning system.
+The new version also has some brand new toys powered by Adobe’s Sensei machine learning system.

 There are plenty of handy walkthroughs and guided editing steps built into the program for the beginner.
 More advanced users will appreciate the level of control available in the ‘Expert’ editing mode.
 While the tools tend to be more focused on technical changes like background and color adjustments, there are some creative tools as well.